We want to make sure everyone can get information about our payments and services.

-We offer a number of phone services to make it easier for you to contact us.
+We offer some phone services to make it easier for you to contact us.

 Disability, sickness and carers line - 132 717

-This is our phone number for enquiries about Centrelink payments and services for people with disability, illness or injury, and their carers.
+People with disability, illness or injury, and their carers can use this phone line.
+It's for enquiries about Centrelink payments and services.
 It is available 8 am to 5 pm Monday to Friday.

 Hearing and speech assistance - TTY FreeCALL 1800 810 586

 People who are deaf or have hearing or speech impairment can contact us through this free TTY service.

 This service helps people in Australia who are deaf or have a hearing or speech impairment contact us using: